aditya-malte/Microsoft.AI.Challenge.Machine-Reading-Comprehension-using-BERT/README.md

 Results:
 Our model achieved impressive results of F1 0.6715 in Phase 1 of the MSAI challenge(Phase 2 score is undisclosed by Microsoft).
 Thus, placing us in the top 1% of the leaderboard of 2000 team in the MSAI Challenge.
-This is despite the model being trained for very few epochs and a small fraction of the training data.
+This is despite the model being trained for very few epochs and on a small fraction of the training data.

 Future scope:
 1)Use boosting/ensembling when more processing becomes available.